$L^{p}$ compactness criteria with an application to variational convergence of some nonlocal energy functionals: Discussions

 \section{Discussions}

-In this work we have presented a set of sufficient conditions that guarantee a compact inclusion in the space of $L^{p}$ vector fields.
+In this work, we have presented a set of sufficient conditions that guarantee a compact inclusion of a set of $L^{p}$-vector fields in the Banach space of $L^{p}$ vector fields.
 The criteria are nonlocal and given with respect to nonlocal interaction kernels that may not be necessarily radially symmetric.
-The $L^{p}$-compactness is established for a sequence of vector fields where the nonlocal interactions involve only part of their components, so that the results and discussions represent significant departure from those known for scalar fields.
-It is not clear yet whether these set of conditions are necessary.
-In this regards there are still some outstanding questions in relation to the set of minimal conditions on the interaction kernel as well as on the set of vector fields that imply $L^{p}$-compactness.
-An application of the compactness result that will be explored elsewhere includes designing of approximation schemes for nonlocal system of equations of peridynamic-type similar to the one done in \cite{Tian-Du} for nonlocal equations.
+We note that, in addition to the mathematical generality, relaxing the radial symmetry assumption on nonlocal interactions can be useful when modeling anisotropic behavior and directional transport.
+The $L^{p}$-compactness is established for a sequence of vector fields where the nonlocal interactions involve only part of their components, so that the results and discussions represent a significant departure from those known for scalar fields.
+It is not clear yet {to what extent the conditions assumed here can be weakened to reach the same conclusions.} In this regard, there are still some outstanding questions in relation to the set of minimal conditions on the interaction kernel as well as on the set of vector fields that imply $L^{p}$-compactness.
+An application of the compactness result that will be explored elsewhere includes designing approximation schemes for nonlocal system of equations of peridynamic-type similar to the one done in \cite{Tian-Du} for nonlocal equations.